blaenk/blaenk.github.io/provider/notes/rust.markdown

 # Move Semantics

-Move semantics in Rust is different from [C++11 move semantics].
-In Rust, the "move" refers to moving ownership.
+Move semantics in Rust is similar to [C++11 move semantics], where the "move" refers to moving ownership.
 Rust performs a shallow copy for parameter passing, assignment, and returning from functions.
 Performing such a shallow copy is treated by Rust as "moving ownership" of the value, so that the original source location can no longer be used unless it is reinitialized.
 A move can be avoided by cloning:

 [C++11 move semantics]: /notes/cpp#move-semantics